pgesek/openlmis-example-extensions/README.md

 ```

-## <a name="configuringblue">Configuring openlmis-blue</a>
+## <a name="configuringrefdistro">Configuring openlmis-ref-distro</a>
-Blue is configured to use extension modules by defining a named volume that is common to the service and partner image.
+The Reference Distribution is configured to use extension modules by defining a named volume that is common to the service and partner image.
 ```
 volumes:
   example-extensions: